Nathan-Potgieter/Making-of-MCmarket/README.md

 ## Hybrid Copulas

+Since this project wanted to include the left-tail dependence property from the Clayton copula and the ability to specify the correlation matrix from the Elliptal copulas, there was an investigation into the creation of hybrid copulas.

+@ruenzi states that flexible copula structures an be created through convex combinations of basic copulas.
+The authors use the 2D case and Tawn’s theorem (below) to construct hybrid bivariate copulas.

-Sklar’s (1959) Theorem: States that a copula is a convex set and every convex combination of existing copula functions is again a copula.
+Tawn (1988) “shows that a copula is a convex set and every convex combination of existing copula functions is again a copula”
+\[@ruenzi2011, p.8\].

 Thus, if ![C\_1(U\_N)](https://latex.codecogs.com/png.latex?C_1%28U_N%29
 "C_1(U_N)") and
 ![C\_2(U\_N)](https://latex.codecogs.com/png.latex?C_2%28U_N%29
-"C_2(U_N)") are multivariate copula’s of dimension D and
+"C_2(U_N)") are 2D copulas and
 ![w](https://latex.codecogs.com/png.latex?w "w") is a weighting variable between 0 and 1, then